Wesley Vale

-The 2016 census determined a population of 443 for the state suburb of Wesley Vale.

 Wesley Vale has a primary school, Andrews Creek Primary School, which stands on the site of the former Wesley Vale Primary School, established in 1899.

 History

+In the post-war period, the Tasmanian Housing Department undertook large-scale residential development to address housing shortages.
+Pardoe Downs, within the boundaries of Wesley Vale, was one of the major subdivisions built in Devonport during the 1950s and 1960s, alongside similar estates in Hobart, Launceston, George Town and Burnie.

 The locality was gazetted in 1962.